Pearson-Advance/edx-platform/docs/decisions/0005-credly-xblock.rst

 generated using the XBlock SDK, this SDK also contains various examples of how we could use XBlock for various scenarios.

+This XBlock will depend on the Credly badging backend implementation beign developed, this backend service will be the reponsible of the communcation with the Credly API [12]_.

 We could query course grades using the grades v1 API grade book endpoint, which will return a list of the scores for each graded subsection per user, another option could be using the XBlock get_parent